Gelato vs. Ice Cream: Key Differences, Texture, and Taste Explained

 The History of Ice Cream

 Ice cream’s history is a tale that stretches back centuries.
 The earliest versions of ice cream can be traced to ancient civilizations, including the Persians, who enjoyed a type of frozen dessert as early as 500 BC.
-However, it wasn’t until the 16th century in Europe that something more closely resembling the ice cream we know today began to take shape.
+However, it wasn’t until the 16th century in Europe that something more closely resembling modern ice cream began to take shape.
 By the 18th century, ice cream had become a popular dessert in both Europe and America, with recipes and methods evolving over time.

 The History of Gelato